adam-zhang-lcps/papers/oscillation-modeling.typ

 = Results
 == Data
-Graphs showing the three sets of data collected for each trial as well as a line of best fit were created. @control-graph shows the results from the control trials. @initial-position-graph shows the results from the trials with a further initial position graph. @heavier-mass-graph shows the results from the trials with a heavier mass hanging from the spring. @stiffer-spring-graph shows the results from the trials with a stiffer spring.
+Graphs showing the three sets of data collected for each trial as well as a line of best fit for each trial were created. @control-graph shows the results from the control trials. @initial-position-graph shows the results from the trials with a further initial position graph. @heavier-mass-graph shows the results from the trials with a heavier mass hanging from the spring. @stiffer-spring-graph shows the results from the trials with a stiffer spring.

 The full raw data is available in the appendix in @raw-data-0, @raw-data-1, @raw-data-2, and @raw-data-3.